awsdocs/amazon-ec2-user-guide/doc_source/sriov-networking.md

 1. Compile and install the `ixgbevf` module on your instance\.
 **Warning**
-If you compile the `ixgbevf` module for your current kernel and then upgrade your kernel without rebuilding the driver for the new kernel, your system might revert to the distribution\-specific `ixgbevf` module at the next reboot, which could make your system unreachable if the distribution\-specific version is incompatible with enhanced networking\.
+If you compile the `ixgbevf` module for your current kernel and then upgrade your kernel without rebuilding the driver for the new kernel, your system might revert to the distribution\-specific `ixgbevf` module at the next reboot\.
+This could make your system unreachable if the distribution\-specific version is incompatible with enhanced networking\.

 1. Run the sudo depmod command to update module dependencies\.